Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Gluing configuration spaces

-In this Section, we glue the configuration space bundles along their principal faces.
-We do this in three steps.
-First, we consistently orient all the graphs in a cocycle $\gamma$.
-Then we check that the principal faces whose contributions in $d \gamma$ cancel can in fact be identified.
-Finally, we check that we can pairwise glue all of these faces so that every identification is orientation-reversing for odd $d$.
+In this section, we glue the configuration space bundles along their principal faces.
+We first check in Section \ref{GluingInteriorsOfPrincipalFaces} that the interiors of a pair of principal faces with canceling contributions in $\delta \gamma$ can be identified by an orientation-reversing diffeomorphism.
+We then check in Section \ref{GluingClosuresOfPrincipalFaces} that this gluing extends to the closures of these faces.
+We summarize this part of the construction in Section \ref{ImplementingPrincipalGluings}.